spatie/laravel-passkeys/README.md

 You can learn more about how passkeys work [here](https://www.dashlane.com/blog/what-is-a-passkey-and-how-does-it-work#).

-This package provides a simple way to generate passkey and letting users authenticate using passkeys in your Laravel app.
+This package provides a simple way to generate passkey using a Livewire component.
+It also contains a Blade component that can authenticate using passkeys.

 ## Support us